Jesse-Millwood/AVR-Stuffs/README.md

 The usage is shown in the sublime build system file like:
 `make PROJECTNAME+=$project_base_name MCU+=atmega324a PROGRAMMER_MCU+=m324pa AVRDUDE_PORT+=usb AVRDUDE_PROGRAMMERID+=avrisp2 hex >> build.log`

-Make sure that the make file name `makefile` when it is copied to your project directory.
+Make sure that the make file is named `makefile` when it is copied to your project directory.
 I have a folder of make files on my $PATH and so I have them named different things then I rename them when I copy them.

 Check.sh
 ---------